Jordan’s ID gets recognition.

 In the long term, thanks to the three functions of identification, authentication, and signature, this new ID card offers many possible applications.

-The back of the card has a very sophisticated design and uses metallic ink in particular.
-Under UV light the three letters JOR appears in light blue ink.
+The back of the card has a very sophisticated design and uses metallic ink.
+Under UV light, the three letters JOR appear in light blue ink.

 Easier identification

-Every year, citizens must complete many administrative formalities that always involve some kind of identification phase:
+Every year, citizens must complete many administrative formalities that always involve some identification phase:

 - Officials must verify the identity of the claimant,